Tottenham Hotspur Stadium Event Day Information

-If you believe your car may have been removed or towed away you will need to contact TRACE (towed vehicle tracing service) on 0845 206 8602 or via the TRACE website (external link) for more information.
+If you believe your car may have been removed or towed away you can contact:

 Haringey Council are working with Tottenham Hotspur Football Club to monitor operations around the stadium during a match or event to help improve the experience for future matches and events.
 Visit the Tottenham Hotspur Stadium Post Event Feedback page (external link) to report an incident.

 If you would still like to raise an issue during a match or event at the Tottenham Hotspur Stadium, visit one of the following pages where you will be able to log your concern:

 - Anti-Social Behaviour - or call 999 if you or someone else is in immediate danger, or if the crime is in progress